MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 * [KQL over TDS](./tdskql.md) - Learn about executing native KQL queries via TDS endpoints.

-* [MS-TDS clients and Kusto](./clients.md) - For examples of how to use Azure Data Explorer from well-known clients that use MS-TDS/T-SQL.
+* [MS-TDS clients and Kusto](./clients.md) - Use Azure Data Explorer from well-known clients that use MS-TDS/T-SQL.

 * [Azure Data Explorer (Kusto) as linked server to SQL server](./linkedserver.md) - For information on configuring the cluster as a linked server to the SQL server on-premises.